+Rodney Dangerfield (1921-2004) was a standup comedian known for his self-deprecating routines, boisterous manner, and bulging eyes.
+His main catchphrase was “I don't get no respect.”
 The Catskill Mountains in New York served as a getaway for many vacationers from New York City.
 A portion of it known as “the Borscht Belt” was popular with Jewish immigrants.
 Its many resort hotels and lounges made the Catskills famous as the training ground for stand-up comics throughout the early and mid-20th century.
-Famous comedians who got their start there include Woody Allen, Mel Brooks, Lenny Bruce, Danny Kaye, Chico and Harpo Marx, the Three Stooges, and many more.
+Famous comedians who got their start there include Woody Allen, Mel Brooks, Lenny Bruce, Danny Kaye, Chico and Harpo Marx, the Three Stooges, and of course, Rodney Dangerfield.

 Dope on a rope.

-“Dope on a rope,” other than referencing the relative intelligence of these climbers, is a slang term that has multiple meanings.
+“Dope on a rope,” other than referencing the relative intelligence of these climbers and rhyming with the shower product "Soap on a Rope," is a slang term that has multiple meanings.
 It might refer to a method of selling street drugs, a method of smuggling drugs popular in the 1980s, or, in military parlance, slang for a paratrooper.
 This could also be referencing the fighting style called “rope-a-dope,” successfully employed by boxer Muhammad Ali in the famous 1974 “Rumble in the Jungle” fight against George Foreman.
 The phrase was coined by boxing photographer George Kalinsky, who suggested that the boxer stay in the ropes so the energy from the attacker’s blows is absorbed by their elasticity.
 This will eventually wear the attacker down so the defender can strike back, without having been severely hurt or exhausted.

 Little buddy. –Don’t let go.